Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Diet & Nutritional Needs: Feeding Your Coton De Tulear

-High-quality pet food that is complete and balanced and appropriate for the dog’s life stage (puppy, adult, senior) can sufficiently meet all the nutrients that their body needs every day.
+High-quality pet food that is complete, balanced, and appropriate for the dog’s life stage (puppy, adult, senior) can sufficiently meet all the nutrients its body needs daily.
 Portion meals are better compared to leaving food out all day.

 While treats are essential tools in training, they should be given in moderation as they are important sources of additional calories.
 Giving your dog human food and table scraps is not recommended.